SigmaHQ/sigma-specification/Sigma_specification.md

 **Attribute**: modified

 *Last* modification date of the rule.
 Use the format YYYY/MM/DD

-Reasons to change the modified date:
-* changed title
+If one of the following fields or sections changed.
+Then the modified field must be updated:

-* changed detection section
+* Detection section
-* changed level
+* Level
-* changed logsource (rare)
+* Logsource (rare)
+* Status to `deprecated`
+* Title

 ### Log Source